 The Origin & Evolution of Words

-Since the late fourteenth century, the word ‘sex’1 referred to the state of being either male or female, a distinction that science has proved goes beyond genitalia … to genital ducts, gonads, gametes and genes, including, of course, the most fundamental distinction of all: XX and XY chromosomes.
+Since the late fourteenth century, the word ‘sex’1 referred to the state of being either male or female, a distinction that science has proved goes beyond genitalia … to genital ducts, gametes, gonads, and genes, the latter which is stored in 23 pairs of chromosomes—including the most fundamental distinction of all: XX and XY chromosomes.

-By the fifteenth century, the word ‘gender’, technically meaning “kind, type or sort”2, became a synonym for ‘sex’ as it avoided the connotation of copulation.
+By (as early as!) the fifteenth century, the word ‘gender’, technically meaning “kind, type or sort”2, became a synonym for ‘sex’ as it avoided the connotation of copulation.
 Said bluntly, ‘gender’ meant “sex and I don’t mean intercourse”.

 From the late 1960s and early 1970s, however, advocates of women’s rights started using the word ‘gender’ to refer to the social distinctions between male and female, specifically the distinctions based on social expectation or construction3.
 This usage has become mainstream today.